certbot Command: Tutorial & Examples

 certbot automatically checks for expiring certificates and renews them if necessary.
 This command is typically run periodically, such as through a cron job, to ensure continuous certificate validity.

-3. Automatically Configuring Nginx:
+3. Automatically configuring Nginx:

 If you're using Nginx as your web server software, certbot can automatically configure it to use the obtained certificates.
 Use the following command: